$^3S_1-{}^3D_1$ coupled channel $\Lambda_c N$ interactions: chiral effective field theory vs. lattice QCD: Results and discussions

 The fitted results of strategies $1-4$ as described in the previous section are summarized qualitatively in Table~\ref{only_fit_3s1_Table} and quantitatively in Fig.~\ref{only_fit_3s1_Fig}.
-It is noted that the treatment of the potentials in strategy $1$ is that adopted in Ref.~\cite{Song:2020isu}, and strategy $4$ is approximately the same as that of the non-relativistic ChEFT.
-The following conclusions can be obtained from the table: first, the baryon masses affects the $^3D_1$ phase shifts for the large pion mass ($m_\pi=570$ MeV), where negative phase shifts are obtained in strategies $1$, $2$ and they become positive if $M_{Y_c}$ is taken to be the same as $M_{N}$ (strategies $3$, $4$).
+It is noted that the treatment of the potentials in strategy $1$ is that adopted in Ref.~\cite{Song:2020isu}~\footnote{The $\chi^2$ shown in Table~\ref{only_fit_3s1_Table} is larger than that in Ref.~\cite{Song:2020isu} because of different fitting strategies.
+The $\chi^2$ in Ref.~\cite{Song:2020isu} is obtained by fitting to the $^3S_1$ phase shits, while the $\chi^2$ in Table~\ref{only_fit_3s1_Table} includes the $^3D_1$ and mixing angle data as well.}, and strategy $4$ is approximately the same as that of the non-relativistic ChEFT.
+The following conclusions can be obtained from the table: first, the baryon masses affect the $^3D_1$ phase shifts for the large pion mass ($m_\pi=570$ MeV), where negative phase shifts are obtained in strategies $1$, $2$ and they become positive if $M_{Y_c}$ is taken to be the same as $M_{N}$ (strategies $3$, $4$).
 Second, only when $M_{Y_c}=M_{N}$ and the $SD$ coupling in the CT potential is turned off, the $^3D_1$ interaction becomes attractive in the unphysical region (strategy $4$).
 Third, the $SD$ coupling in the covariant ChEFT reduces the attraction in the $^3S_1$ partial wave in the physical region, compared with the non-relativistic case, as shown in strategies $1$ and $3$.